rockt/SETH/index.md

 Parts of the [dbSNP database](http://www.ncbi.nlm.nih.gov/projects/SNP/) have to be locally installed for speeding up the normalization process.
 For user convenience, we provide a [dump as embedded Derby database](https://docs.google.com/file/d/0B9uTfq0OyHAsdDNMQzNxWDRhZVE/edit?usp=sharing) (~2GB).
-Please note that SETH comes only with results for human databases (UniProt, dbSNP, GNAT, gene2Pubmed), otherwise the resulting database becomes too large.
+Please note, that this derby database dump contains onlyhuman results for human databases (UniProt, dbSNP, GNAT, gene2Pubmed).
+Otherwise the resulting derby database becomes too large for distribution.
 At the end of this readme we describe the process to build the database.
 This process can be adapted for other species...
+Feel free to contact us if you observe any problems, or if you would like to host database dumps for other species or database systems.

 ## Command-line Usage
 To use SETH's NEN component from the command line, you need to provid a [XML property file](https://github.com/rockt/SETH/blob/master/resources/seth_properties.xml)